-With all the coronavirus situation that the country is going through, many industries have moved to online platforms.
-Some others have been already there but they’re staring to be named and known.
-According the lock down, we need to keep our distance from others.
+With all the coronavirus situations that the country is going through, many industries have moved to online platforms.
+Some others have been already there but they’re starting to be named and known.
+According to the lockdown, we need to keep our distance from others.
 Avoid going out unless you need it.
 Here is where Telehealth comes up to play the game.

 What is Telehealth?

 “Medicare telehealth services include office visits, psychotherapy, consultations, and certain other medical or health services that are provided by an eligible provider who isn’t at your location using an interactive 2-way telecommunications system (like real-time audio and video).“

 Live Video is two-way interaction between a person (patient, caregiver, or provider) and a provider using audiovisual telecommunications technology.
 This type of service is also referred to as “real-time” and may serve as a substitute for an in-person encounter when it is not available.
 Video devices can include videoconferencing units, peripheral cameras, videoscopes, or web cameras.
 Display devices include computer monitors, plasma/LED TV, LCD projectors, and even tablet computers.